I have never been short on ideas, only short on time. Welcome to my madness.

 I apply 2-3 coats of clear gesso, and sand in between and after to knock down the toothiness.

-I make decisions, as needed, on the tracing paper sketch, and sometimes use layers of paper to compose the piece.
+I make decisions, as needed, on the tracing paper sketch, layering to compose the piece.

 or sometimes Projected

-If the concept doesn't require high details lined out, I sometimes use a projector.
+If the sketch isn't highly detailed, I use a projector.

 I build up the imagery using layers and layers.